 Performance Year: 2019, 2022

 Colombian-American soprano Vanessa Vasquez, winner of the 2017 Metropolitan Opera National Council Auditions, has been a resident artist at the prestigious Academy of Vocal Arts in Philadelphia, where she has been heard as Mimì in La bohème, Gilda in Rigoletto, Donna Anna in Don Giovanni, and Violetta in La traviata.
-In season 2018-19, Ms. Vasquez will make debuts with opera companies across the United States.
-She begins the season at The Dallas Opera singing Micaëla in Carmen, followed by Violetta in La traviata at Arizona Opera, Fiordiligi in Così fan tutte for Lyric Opera of Kansas City, and debut engagements with The Santa Fe Opera and Opera Philadelphia as Mimi in La bohème.
+At Dallas Opera she has sung Micaëla in Carmen, followed by Violetta in La traviata at Arizona Opera, Fiordiligi in Così fan tutte for Lyric Opera of Kansas City, and engagements with the Santa Fe Opera and Opera Philadelphia as Mimi in La bohème.

 She made her professional opera debut in summer 2017 as Liù in Turandot with Des Moines Metro Opera.
 With Oberlin in Italy, she performed Countess Almaviva in Le nozze di Figaro, and at Wolf Trap Opera she sang Juliette in Gounod’s Roméo et Juliette.
 On the concert stage, she debuted with the Philadelphia Orchestra in J.S.
 Bach’s cantata Nach dir, Herr, verlanget mich and with the New York Choral Society in Haydn’s Lord Nelson Mass.
 She made her debut with the New York Philharmonic as soprano soloist in Beethoven’s Ninth Symphony, and she was soprano soloist in Honegger’s King David and Poulenc’s Gloria with Voices of Ascension.
 She was a featured soloist with the Philadelphia Orchestra under Yannick Nézet-Séguin in the Academy of Music 160th Anniversary Concert and Ball.
 At Santa Fe Opera in 2021 she again sang the Countess in Le nozze di Figaro, and 2022 finds her as Micaëla in Arizona Opera’s Carmen.